Securing FusionAuth services

 FusionAuth ships with the default

 cacerts file from OpenJDK, which contains a list of root certificate authorities.
-There are times when you need to add a certificate authority to the this file.
+There are times when you need to add a certificate authority to this file.
 This might occur if:

 You are using a self signed certificate.